Yolanda Bedregal: Life

 Bedregal was born in La Paz, Bolivia, into a wealthy and academic family.
 Her father, Juan Francisco Bedregal, was Rector of the Universidad Mayor de San Andrés, a professor and an influential writer.
 Her mother was Carmen Iturri Alborta.
 Bedregal received her bachillerato (high school diploma) from the prestigious Instituto Americano de La Paz.
 She studied at the Escuela Superior de Bellas Artes of La Paz, and then went, on a scholarship, to Columbia University in New York City where she studied aesthetics.

 Upon her return to La Paz, she taught at various institutions, including the Conservatorio de Música, la Escuela Superior de Bellas Artes, the Universidad Mayor de San Andrés, and then at the Academia Benavides de Sucre.

 She was the founder and first president of the Bolivian National Union of Poets (Unión Nacional de Poetas).
 She also represented Bolivia in several international congresses and was designated as the Bolivian Ambassador to Spain.

 Bedregal published approximately 20 books, which included poetry, narrative and anthologies.
-Some of her poems were written in collaboration with her husband, Gert Cónitzer, who translated Bedregal's verses into German.
+Some of her poems were written in collaboration with her husband, Gert Conitzer, who translated Bedregal's verses into German.
 She also wrote children's books and published several magazine and newspaper articles on literature, art, pedagogy, religion, myths, folklore, and Aymara and Quechua craftsmanship.

 Bedregal died in La Paz on 21 May 1999.